MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2command.md

-### -field wPrimitiveCount

-Specifies the number of primitives to process.
-This member is valid when <b>bCommand</b> is not either of D3DDP2OP_RENDERSTATE or D3DDP2OP_TEXTURESTAGESTATE.

-### -field wStateCount

-Specifies the number of state changes to process.
-This member is valid when <b>bCommand</b> is one of D3DDP2OP_RENDERSTATE or D3DDP2OP_TEXTURESTAGESTATE.

 ### -field bCommand

 Specifies a primitive to draw or a state change to process.
 This member can be one of the <a href="..\d3dhal\ne-d3dhal-_d3dhal_dp2operation.md">D3DHAL_DP2OPERATION</a> enumerated values.